crcdng/hen-timeline/timeline.md

 Artist and climate activist Joanie Lemercier [sheds more light on the energy consumption of Proof-of-Work Ethereum cryptoart platforms](https://joanielemercier.com/the-problem-of-cryptoart/).
 Hic et Nunc runs on Tezos, a Proof-of-Stake blockchain whose energy impact is neglectable in comparison to Proof-of-Work (Bitcoin, Ethereum) according to [an article published by the Tezos foundation](https://medium.com/tqtezos/proof-of-work-vs-proof-of-stake-the-ecological-footprint-c58029faee44).

 ### February 24, 2021
 Artist Mario Klingemann [mints what is likely the 112th NFT on Hic et Nunc](https://twitter.com/quasimondo/status/1364558512286806018).
-However, this work is among the first 152 pieces that were created on a different smart contract and therefore have become "invisible".
-[This NFT by Mike Tyka](https://hic.af/objkt/24880) collects those lost NFTs and links to information on them that is still available.
+However, this work is among the first 152 pieces that were created on a different smart contract and therefore have become "invisible" - [see April 6, 2021](#firstnftsnft).

 ### <a name="beginning">March 1, 2021</a>
 <img src="assets/20210301.png" alt="Tweet by @hicetnunc2000" style="width:500px;"/>